tanboonjoon/main/docs/DeveloperGuide.md

 **MSS:**

 1. User will enter clear to clear the save data.
+2. The system will display a confirmation dialog.
-2. The system will display 'TaskForce has been cleared'.
+3a.
+If user response "Okay", the system will display 'TaskForce data has been cleared'.
+3b.
+If user response "Cancel", the system will display 'Clear operation canceled!'.

 Use case ends

 ### Use case : Changing saving data location (cd)